gsoft-inc/wl-web-configs/packages/tsup-configs/README.md

 ### CJS support

 To support CJS projects, the package is build for ESM and CJS formats.
-For CJS projects to use the package we cannot add `type: "module"` to the `package.json` file.
+To support CJS, `type: "module"` has been temporary removed from the `package.json` file.

 Once all our projects use ESM, CJS support can be removed.